-Counseling Services offers a variety of services to help all currently enrolled NC A&T students address challenges and difficulties they may face during their college years.
+Counseling Services offers a variety of services to help all currently enrolled N.C.
+A&T students address challenges and difficulties they may face during their college years.
 Services are designed to help students understand themselves better, create and maintain healthy relationships, improve academic performance, and make satisfying career and life choices.
-We are dedicated to helping students by providing brief counseling from a wide spectrum of services, which include individual and group counseling, outreach and consultation, training and supervision, teaching, psychological testing, and research.
+We are dedicated to helping students by providing brief counseling from a wide spectrum of services, which include individual and group counseling, outreach and consultation, training and supervision, teaching, psychological testing, research and collegiate recovery programs.
 If more intensive or specialized care is needed, we will assist with making referrals to healthcare providers in the community.
 All counseling is voluntary, free of charge, private, and confidential.